-A student who does not wish to subscribe to the insurance plan offered through the University must notify the University of accident/illness coverage acceptable to the University under another policy.
+A student who does not wish to subscribe to the insurance plan offered through the University must notify the University of injury/illness coverage acceptable to the University under another policy.
 Waiver of the student insurance plan does not affect eligibility for services at the Student Health Center.
+The online waiver process may be found at www.kosterweb.com.
+To waive coverage, students should select Vanderbilt University and follow the directions.

 Undergraduate Students.
-New students must complete and return waiver cards.
-Returning students who wish to change their current insurance information must also complete waiver cards.
-The insurance charge will not be waived if the cancellation is not received by the Office of Student Accounts by August 20 for the fall semester, and January 2 for the spring semester.
-The waiver card will remain in effect each academic year unless the Office of Student Accounts is notified of any changes at registration.
+New students must complete the online waiver process if they do not desire the coverage provided by Koster's plan for Vanderbilt Students.
+The insurance charge will not be waived if the online process is not completed by August 1 for the fall semester, and by January 5 for students who are newly enrolled for the spring semester.
+The waiver process will remain in effect each academic year unless an acceptance card (available in the Student Accounts office) is completed and received by the Office of Student Accounts.

 Graduate/Professional Students.
-New and returning students must complete waiver cards each academic year.
-The insurance charge will not be waived if the cancellation is not received by the Office of Student Accounts before August 21 for the fall semester, and January 2 for the spring semester.
+New and returning students must complete the online waiver process each academic year if they do not desire the coverage provided by Koster's plan for Vanderbilt Students.
+The insurance charge will not be waived if the online process is not completed by August 1 for the fall semester, and by January 5 for students who are newly enrolled for the spring semester.